United States Air Force School of Aerospace Medicine: The Texas and Alabama Chapter

-Space medicine research began at the School in 1947 conducted by Dr. Hubertus Strughold who was previously the Director of the Aeromedical Research Institute in Berlin from 1935 to 1945.
-And Dr. Heinz Haber, an Astrophysicist.
+Space medicine research began at the School in 1947 conducted by Hubertus Strughold who was previously the Director of the Aeromedical Research Institute in Berlin from 1935 to 1945.
+And Heinz Haber, an Astrophysicist.
 Their work matured leading to the creation of the Department of Space Medicine within the School on 9 Feb 1949.
 In November 1951 USAFSAM, in collaboration with the Lovelace Foundation for Medical Education and Research in Albuquerque, New Mexico, jointly organized and sponsored an international Symposium on the Physics and Medicine of the Upper Atmosphere.
 The meeting was held in San Antonio Texas and the results of the symposium were published in a book entitled Physics and Medicine of the Upper Atmosphere with 21 chapters from 34 collaborating scientists.

 In October 1954 USAFSAM took delivery of a sealed cabin simulator for space research.
 The simulator modeled the inside of a space vehicle and was built to study humans in a closed ecological system at simulated heights of 80,000 feet and above.
 Experiments were conducted in the simulator beginning in January 1956 leading to Airman Donald F. Farrell remaining enclosed in the simulator for 7 continuous days in February 1958.
-Following the launch of Sputnik in 1957, the U.S. pursued both civilian and military manned space programs with the USAF tasked with the military effort.
+Following the launch of Sputnik in 1957, the U.S. pursued both civilian and military crewed space programs with the USAF tasked with the military effort.
 In July 1958 the USAFSAM Department of Space Medicine was reorganized as the Division of Space Medicine with 4 Departments.
 Col Paul A. Campbell served as the first Chief of the Division of Space Medicine.

 The USAF focused on plans for a military space station, the Manned Orbiting Laboratory (MOL).
 The MOL was designed to be an earth-orbiting space station and would use a modified Gemini capsule attached to a cylinder-shaped laboratory.
 The MOL missions were planned to be up to 30 days.
 The MOL never launched a space mission, but the USAFSAM MOL studies of man in space for extended periods of time in preparation for MOL missions were used by NASA in the operation of Skylab.
 And much of the work in space food, radiation studies, space cabin atmospheres, and pressure suits were adopted by NASA during the Gemini and Apollo missions.
 The MOL program was canceled in 1969 to reduce defense spending.
-Both the military and civilian manned space programs resulted in major expansion of the research facilities and capabilities at the Brooks Aeromedical Center:
+Both the military and civilian crewed space programs resulted in major expansion of the research facilities and capabilities at the Brooks Aeromedical Center: